AndersDeath/diary2/000-current.md

 # 12 May - Friday - Kaş - 225 day of immigration

 This day was full of meetings.
 I talked a lot about different things to many people.
 It was quite nice and cool.
+I relaxed finally.